dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 ![EFI Layout](https://user-images.githubusercontent.com/4536776/134783624-10b0c7ba-fb29-4cf1-8017-230d22f8e18b.png)

 * The EFI (ESP) partition on the USB stick has an EFI folder in it, in the root, and inside of that folder, there are two subfolders, OC and Boot, each with files in them.
 Make sure your EFI partition looks just like this once you've unzipped the zipfile.
-* Note that you'll have TWO partitions on that one USB stick:  the EFS/EFI partition (which has just the EFI folder on it, with the contents above) and the other partition, usually called 'Install MacOS Monterey' which will house the Mac's OS/installation details.
+* Note that you'll have TWO partitions on that one USB stick:  the EFS/EFI partition (which has just the EFI folder on it, with the contents above) and the other partition, usually called 'Install MacOS Ventura' which will house the Mac's OS/installation details.

 Technically, you are now done.
 You should be able to boot MacOS using the USB stick, and install MacOS onto your SSD.
 That said, I usually suggest configuring it a bit *after* you boot into MacOS for the first time with the right serials and ROM info: